 If both transactions – one with Action type N and one with Action type M are to be invalidated, two records with Action type E with two transaction times as provided in N and M records have to be sent.

 Invalidating only the N record, while not invalidating the M record is not allowed and must be avoided.

-The record with action type E needs to have the same Transaction time value (Table 1: Data field No (30) Transaction timestamp; Table 2: Data field No (12) Contract date) as the corresponding record that is to be invalidated.
+The record with action type E needs to have the same Transaction time value (Table 1: Data Field (30) Transaction timestamp; Table 2: Data Field (12) Contract date) as the corresponding record that is to be invalidated.

 Unique identifier transaction

-After the invalidation with Action type E, when reporting a corrected record representing the same transaction (with action type N) the unique identifier (Table 1: Field No (13) Order ID, Field No (21) Contract ID; Field No (31) Unique transaction ID; Table 2: Field No (11) Contract ID) of the invalidated record can be re-used.
+After the invalidation with Action type E, when reporting a corrected record representing the same transaction (with action type N) the unique identifier (Table 1: Data Field (13) Order ID, Data Field (21) Contract ID; Data Field (31) Unique transaction ID; Table 2: Data Field (11) Contract ID) of the invalidated record can be re-used.

 If to be reported, the corrected transaction with Action type N (re-using the unique identifier of the transaction and indicating the transaction time of the event) should be submitted in the same XML file as the record with Action type E.

 The same principle of sending invalidation record (with Action type E) and subsequent corrected record (with Action type M or Action type C) within the same XML file applies.